 It needs not a ton of introduction other than, hello, we are in a pandemic and there is just SOMETHING about this low level of anxiety that is making me really crave familiar flavors.
 Spaghetti, quiche, tacos, and chicken pot pie.
 They've all been on really regular rotation for the last three weeks, and I'm not mad about it.

-Some people are trying new things, but that's just not how my brain is reacting to this time in history.
 Give me nostalgia, give me familiarity, give me recipes that WORK and don't make me second guess everything about myself and my life because, yes, that is how I emotionally react these days when cooking doesn't go well.